2017 ASCAP EXPO Leads Thousands of Music Creators to “Higher Ground”

 Just can’t get enough?
 We've added day-by-day EXPO photos and highlights on the EXPO site.
 Click the buttons below for an interactive timeline of each day of the EXPO.
 You saw our “EXPO Experience” social screens at the EXPO - we've got a page online for all things #ASCAPEXPO, so keep tagging your tweets and photos.

-Hundreds of you sent messages to Congress during EXPO, but we're hoping to reach even more legislators before our trip to DC next week.
-If you haven't done so already, click here to message your rep!
+Hundreds of you sent messages to Congress during EXPO, and we're hoping to reach even more legislators before our trip to DC next week.
+If you haven't done so already, message your rep!

 ASCAP EXPO Video Access coming soon!